dmitryaleks/trading-simulator/README.md

 Simulates continuous trading, enabling placing orders and getting trades generated based on order's price-time priority.

-Comes with programmatic REST API and a simple reactive web front-end:
+Comes with programmatic REST API and a simple reactive web front-end.

 Below is the front end screen capture taken when orders are placed manually followed by a burst of orders entered by a programmatic integration test: